 Contribute to the development of national quality measures and standards of care for online sexual health services;

 Provide useful transferable learning to other conditions and aspects of public health care.

-We are focusing on three areas (London, Birmingham and Devon) with the aim of capturing an inclusive sample of our population.
+We are focusing on three areas (London, Birmingham and Sheffield) with the aim of capturing an inclusive sample of our population.
 We will look at key documents (relating to planning and providing OPSS), interview service users and staff, and consider national, clinic and online service data.
 Alongside this, we will undertake an economic evaluation.
 Analysing all this information together will enable us to understand the benefits and challenges of online postal self-sampling, and the work required for implementing, integrating and embedding online postal self-sampling services into routine practice.

 Follow us on Twitter @ASSIST_OPSS for all study updates and to hear about our upcoming outputs and events.